Frequently Asked Questions

 In addition, there will be new car parking, landscaping of the health campus and the remaining redundant buildings will be demolished at the conclusion of the project.

-a.
 A temporary Renal Unit was completed in October 2018, increasing the capacity from 6 to 10 chairs.
 The renal service will be relocated to the new Hospital once it is completed.

-b.
 The new Ambulatory Care Hub opened to the public in May 2020.
 Outpatient care services including oncology, specialist clinics, rehabilitation gymnasium, allied health and Hospital in the Home are delivered from this new building located on the Hospital campus.

-c.
 Other works completed in 2020 include:

 • an expansion to the Medical Services Building to incorporate additional support areas and storage in the Critical Care Unit and Perioperative areas